thebetterjort/tylerharpool/_posts/learning-rust.md

 ## A Brief History

-I finished readking through the [Rust Lang book](https://doc.rust-lang.org/book/).
-It was engaging enough for me to want more.
+Reading through the [Rust Lang book](https://doc.rust-lang.org/book/) was a exciting and engaging experience.
+The whole feeling of building out these super fast cargos of code was thrilling.
 Later, I found a [Rust Youtube channel](https://www.youtube.com/channel/UCaYhcUwRBNscFNUKTjgPFiA) and one video where several people were discussing the internals of async/wait in Rust.
-Unless you are on the internal developer team you aren't going to find much value here.
+Unless you are on the internal developer team you probably aren't going to find much value.
 Going back to the [Rust website](https://rust-lang.org) you will find several different options for learning.

 ## Why Rust?

  I don't remember how I discovered Rust, but I do remember stumbling upon [Writing an OS in Rust](https://os.phil-opp.com/) by Philipp Oppermann.
-I think it was this time that I decided that I need to take a look at rust.
+I think it was this time that I decided that I need to take a look at Rust.
 Besides, I like the challenge of learning new things, so creating my own operating system and learning a new language seemed like a good fit.

 ## First App
 The first post has to be something greater than a "hello world" right?
-[Wrong, we must learn about the macros](hello-world)
+[Wrong, we must learn about the macros](hello-world).
+We will learn Rust by building out several mini projects that will make our skills razor sharp.